LEGAL

 • All parties will communicate the above via a business contact method.

-• If the Client or Investor does not fulfil any one of their key date tasks or commitments on the SOW and related Documentation, the Agency may renegotiate a key deadline, end project date, max project duration without financial penalty or refunds given.
+• If the Client does not fulfil any one of their key date tasks or commitments on the SOW and related Documentation, the Agency may renegotiate a key deadline, end project date, max project duration without financial penalty or refunds given.

 • 4.5.
-Deliverables: Client or Investor, within two (2) business days of receipt of each Deliverable or Investment benefit/reward, shall notify the Agency, via email of any failure of such Deliverable or Investment reward to comply with the specifications set forth in the Project Order (or documents referenced by the Project Order) or of any corrections, changes or amendments made to such Deliverable or Investment reward (within the scope of the Project Order or agreement).
+Deliverables: Client within two (2) business days of receipt of each Deliverable, shall notify the Agency, via email of any failure of such Deliverable or Investment reward to comply with the specifications set forth in the Project Order (or documents referenced by the Project Order) or of any corrections, changes or amendments made to such Deliverable or Investment reward (within the scope of the Project Order or agreement).
 Any notice shall be sufficient to clarify any objection, correction or changes or amendment, and Agency will undertake to make the same in a commercially timely manner.
 Any and all objections, corrections, changes or amendments shall be subject to the terms and conditions of the signed Agreement and any relevant supporting documentation, including 'incorporated by reference'.
 In the absence of any such objection, after two (2) business days the Deliverable or benefit shall be deemed accepted.

-5. 3RD PARTY RESPONSIBILITIES
+5. CLIENT RESPONSIBILITIES

 • a) All: Coordination of all decisions between both parties;